annaMoncusiJ/scrapper-sBID/README.md

 ## Running the Program

-To run the program, simply execute the `main.py` file.
+To run the program, simply uncomment the line you are interested in within `main.py` to perform the search and run the file.